Brand themes: Pork’s no longer the other white meat. Sadly.

 “The Other White Meat” was positioned directly against chicken and hit the belief system emerging in the market head on: Eating white meat was healthy and red meat was the bad guy.
 (Even though, ironically, the U.S. Department of Agriculture says pork is not technically a white meat.
 It only turns white when you cook it.)

-I bring this up because the campaign was successful because it tapped into the belief systems of the target audience.
+It was one of the most successful brand themes because it tapped into the belief systems of the target audience.
 Belief systems, which we call precepts, are what drive human behavior.
 And all effective branding – and even marketing – aligns with the belief systems that exist in the market.

-I agree that the time has come to alter the branding to something else, because it’s been 23 years since it’s been refreshed and belief systems – and target audiences – have no doubt changed.
+I agree that the time has come to change brand themes because it’s been 23 years since the brand’s been refreshed and belief systems – and target audiences – have no doubt changed.
 Sales of pork reflect that as consumption of pork has flattened out while chicken has increased.

 Maybe.
 But I doubt it.